achalmed/dialectica-y-mercado/posts/2017-05-23-el-mercantilismo/index.html.md

 duedate: 05/23/2017
 copyrightnotice: 2017
 copyrightext: All rights reserved
-title: El mercantilismo
+title: El mercantilismo como doctrina económica
-subtitle: Desarrollo económico en Europa
-shorttitle: Mercantilismo
+shorttitle: MERCANTILISMO
 abstract: This paper explores the mercantilist economic thought that emerged in Europe between the 16th and 18th centuries, a period marked by the transition from feudalism to national markets.
 Mercantilism, characterized by policies promoting trade surpluses